Senior Dog Loose Stool: Food vs Digestion (+ When to Worry)

 When to Stop Reading and Call Your Vet

-• Blood or black, tarry stool → vet, now
+- Blood or black, tarry stool → vet

-This article is for the dog who's acting completely normal — eating, drinking, moving — and whose stool quality has gradually gotten worse over weeks or months.
+This article is for the dog who's acting completely normal — eating, drinking, moving.
+His stool quality has slowly gotten worse over weeks or months.

 Senior Dog Loose Stool: Food vs Digestion